Segment&assign RNAs

 If you select the show advanced parameters option, you can also choose additional parameters to control the assignment method:

-Click on apply assignement to launch the assignement method on the segmented dots.
-The dots will be all white during the calculation of the assignement.
+Click on apply assignment to launch the assignment method on the segmented dots.
+The dots will be all white during the calculation of the assignment.
 When the computation will be finished, they will be colored by their assigned cell.
 Dots with a maroon color, labelled "1" are unassigned, i.e. no corresponding cell was found.

 RNA manual correction

-To correct RNA assignement, select the point(s) to change the assignement value, put the value (label) of the cell to assign it to in the assign points to cell parameter field and click on assign selected points.
+To correct RNA assignment, select the point(s) to change the assignment value, put the value (label) of the cell to assign it to in the assign points to cell parameter field and click on assign selected points.

 Shortcut/options